artursniegowski/Mastering_Python_through_Projects/README.md

 # Mastering_Python_through_Projects
 This is a repository of professional projects that can be used as ideas to further your Python skills and master this versatile scripting language.
-The repository will cover a wide range of projects like scripting Python projects (text-based), Web Development (Flask), Data Science (Pandas, Numpy, SciPy), GUI - graphical user interface (Tkinter), APIs (Requests), Games (Turtle), Web Scrapping (BeautifulSoup, Selenium), Automating Tasks with Python, and many more.
+The repository will cover a wide range of projects like scripting Python projects (text-based), Web Development (Flask), Data Science (Pandas, Numpy, SciPy), GUI - graphical user interface (Tkinter), APIs (Requests), Games (Turtle, Pygame), Web Scrapping (BeautifulSoup, Selenium), Automating Tasks with Python, and many more.

 ## 01_Morse_Code_Converter